Marine & Offshore

 AFIR will ensure the proper provisions for RLF coverage in the TEN-T network.

-Once AFIR is adopted, member states will have to update their NPFs and resubmit them by January 2025.
+Once AFIR is adopted, Member States will have to update their NPFs and resubmit them by January 2025.

 Ports, both maritime and inland, will need to invest in OPS infrastructure, requiring increased support from public authorities.
 They will also need to plan a long-term fuel-mix strategy to ensure they plan to integrate the relevant technology.